chvck/couchbase-jaeger-storage-plugin/README.md

 The plugin contains support for a `Dockerfile` providing an image based of off the Jaeger [all-in-one](https://hub.docker.com/r/jaegertracing/all-in-one) image.
 To build and run this image:

-1. Build the plugin for a Linux target with the name `couchbase-jaeger-storage-plugin-linux`, or just run `make buildlinux` from any platform supporting make.
+1. Build the plugin for a Linux target with the name `couchbase-jaeger-storage-plugin-linux`.
+    * Run `make buildlinux` from any platform supporting make.
     * If you do not have make then you can use `export GOOS=linux; go build -o couchbase-jaeger-storage-plugin-linux`.

-2. Update the `Dockerfile` with your own values or set the environment values and build the image: `docker build . -t couchbase-jaeger-storage-plugin`.
+2. Update the `Dockerfile` with your own values or set the environment variables (covered later) and build the image: `docker build . -t couchbase-jaeger-storage-plugin`.

 3. Run it!
     ```